 What does it measure?

-The GMAT has been specifically designed, and is continually updated and modified, to be a highly predictive tool of test takers’ ability to succeed in the classroom.
+The exam has been specifically designed, and is continually updated and modified, to be a highly predictive tool of test takers’ ability to succeed in the classroom.

 While many schools emphasis the practical aspects of their courses the MBA is, and should be, a rigorous academic undertaking.